A radio-frequency WIMP search with the MeerKAT Galaxy Cluster Legacy Survey: Introduction

 DM searches performed with MeerKAT will benefit from the higher sensitivity available than prior searches performed with instruments such as Green Bank Telescope (GBT) and the Australia Telescope Compact Array (ATCA) \cite{natarajan2015green, regis2017dark, kar2019constraints}.
 The improved sensitivity is able to observe fainter diffuse sources, expanding the DM parameter space that can be probed.
 The high angular resolution provided by the long baselines allows for the simultaneous detection of large and small-scale sources, thus reducing confusion caused by unresolved point sources.

 Previous radio frequency DM searches have focused on nearby dwarf spheroidal galaxies (dSph), for example: \cite{colafrancesco2006multi,Siffert_2010,spekkens2013deep,regis2017dark,kar2019constraints,Vollmann_2021,basu2021stringent,regis2021emu,Gajovi__2023}.
 Dwarf galaxies are DM-dominated and benefit from low baryonic background emissions.
 However, the magnetic field and diffusive uncertainties are large and strongly affect the predicted surface brightnesses.
 Investigations of larger structures, on the scale of galaxy clusters, have the advantage that the effect of diffusion is less significant.
 Clusters of galaxies are promising targets for radio frequency DM searches, as they are massive, DM-dominated, and are known to host $\mu$G-scale magnetic fields.
-In addition to this, clusters are far less sensitive to diffusive uncertainties, as a consequence of their scale.
-This potential has been demonstrated with forecasting of limits with high-resolution observations of well-known clusters~\cite{beck2022galaxy}.
+In addition to this, clusters are far less sensitive to uncertainties in the predicted signal induced by the diffusion processes, as a consequence of their large scale.
+The potential of galaxy clusters as target objects has been demonstrated with forecasting of limits with high-resolution observations of well-known clusters~\cite{beck2022galaxy}.

 In this work, we compare predicted DM fluxes within galaxy clusters to the diffuse flux measured with MeerKAT to produce limits for the annihilation cross-section across a range of DM masses, with various methods of analysis.
 This is achieved using MeerKAT Galaxy Cluster Legacy Survey~\cite{knowles2022meerkat} (MGCLS) data products\footnote{https://doi.org/10.48479/7epd-w356}.